jitamin/jitamin/README.md

 ### Access the service through web browser

-Open your web browser, enter the address such as http://jitamin.dev to  access the web service ：
+Open your web browser, enter the address such as http://jitamin.dev to  access the web service.
 The initial Super Administrator's user name and password are listed below:

 - **username:** `admin` or `admin@admin.com`